RescueSocial/Amber-Heard_Disinformation_Operations_Bots/NLU Labeling, Monitoring Cross-Platforms/README.md

 3. Second example, more accurate for nlp engine is multiclassifier - support, defense, offense, defense_against (focused on victim - target of operations) - trained on 12.4K texts

 <b>Monitoring is easier than responding with NLG,</b> hence, 'like-bots' are easier to create, and there are many of them.
 They sometimes do classification mistakes, creating preliminary precedence for gamification analysis of them and reverse engineering.
-- In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts.
-The adversiarial framework of operations or tactic strategy is further a layer.
+- In context of domestic abuse, it's important to show what is supportive and positive in relationships through support, defense, compliments, and love texts. <i>The adversiarial framework of operations or tactic strategy is further a layer. </i>
 - This is under Natural Language Understanding, deeper than NLP and using Artificial Intelligence training on a GPU